And most exciting...

 Actually not very exciting unless you are a programmer.
 Most managers don't know what a relational database is.
 Not a problem.

-You know far more about your own business than any software purveyor.
-Your management knowledge is key to your business.
-You just need a way to apply that knowledge.
+Your management knowledge is your most important asset; you just need an easier way to apply that knowledge.

-Software purveyors may hide the whole database concept behind a facade of expertise and jargon while they do all they can to keep a relational database out of your reach.
+Behind that big facade of expertise and jargon they do all they can to keep a relational database out of your reach.

 Here is why...